-Soon he is approached by a Japanese woman name Aileen (Minami), who takes him out for the evening and reveals her true purpose.
-Aileen is seeking help from W. Eugene Smith, asking him to come to Japan to photograph and document the horrifying effects of mercury poising in Minamata.
-At first, he declines, but while resting on the same evening, he has a change of heart.
-The next day he revisits his boss at Life Magazine, who gives his consent and support to pursue the story as, after all, if he is successful, his work could save many lives.
+Soon, he is approached by a Japanese woman named Aileen (Minami), who takes him out for the evening and reveals her true purpose.
+Aileen is seeking help from W. Eugene Smith, asking him to come to Japan to photograph and document the horrifying effects of mercury poisoning in Minamata.
+At first, he declines, but while resting on the same evening, he changes his heart.
+The next day, he revisits his boss at Life Magazine, who gives his consent and support to pursue the story as, after all, if he is successful, his work could save many lives.

 The most significant praise point of this film naturally has to go to the stunning work of Johnny Depp.
 He is incredible playing W. Eugene Smith.
 Everything from the way he speaks and walks- it’s a complete transformation for the actor.
 His work here felt rather refreshing as it’s been some time since the actor has delivered such a memorable role.

 Overall, Minamata reveals an incredible and touching true story.
-Not only did I personally enjoy the film’s plot and the journey it takes its viewers on, but I also fell in love with the work from Johnny Depp.
-He delivers a tremendous performance which felt highly refreshing.
+Not only did I personally enjoy the film’s plot and the journey it takes its viewers on, but I also fell in love with the work of Johnny Depp.
+He delivered a tremendous performance, which felt highly refreshing.
 Those who enjoy watching war stories or stories based on actual events will undoubtedly find this film highly pleasing and unforgettable.
-Minamta (2020) is Now Available on DVD!